 All righty, folks!
-This is the last post we’ve got going on how to prepare for a convention, whether you’re a novelist or comics houseaddNYCCwriter.
+This is the last post we’ve got going on how to prepare for a convention, whether you’re a novelist or comics writer.
 We left off with the issue of “selling yourself”, and the first step to that was to stay healthy.
 Now that we’ve got our Vitamin C game up, though, let’s talk about how to sell yourself at a convention.

 “Selling yourself” sounds like a dirty term, like right in the line of slick oil salesman and pyramid scheme dirty.
 But making friends, meeting industry pros, and forming potential business partnerships at a convention doesn’t mean advertising yourself all around.
 So let’s talk about what “selling yourself” actually means and how to go about it!